galahseno/NoteMark/Readme.md

 ## Project Status

 This project is divided in 4 different milestones that are launched every fortnight.
-We are currently working in **milestone 1**
+We are currently working in **milestone 2**

 ### 🚨 Latest Features ###

-- **Landing Screen**
-  - For the user to choose whether to login or register.
-- **Login Screen**
+- **All Notes Screen**
-  - Three dots animation
-  - Storing tokens and navigating to dashboard when there's a successful login.
+  - Display list of Note with offline support.
+  - Create new note with default title
-- **Register Screen**
+- **Detail Note Screen**
-  - Manage error handling for username, email and password.
+  - Display detail Note.
+  - Update Note data
-  - Implemented snack bar.
+  - Implemented toast for message.

 ---